xregistry/spec/core/spec.md

   - REQUIRED
   - MUST be unique across all Groups in the Registry
   - MUST be non-empty and MUST be a valid attribute name
-- `groups.schema`
-  - A URI-Reference to a schema document for the Group
-  - Type: URI-Reference
-  - OPTIONAL
 - `groups.attributes`
   - see `attributes` above